Nicole Gibbs: College

 Gibbs was the top player in both singles and doubles for the Stanford women's team.

 As a collegiate sophomore, Gibbs was named 2012 recipient of the Honda Sports Award for tennis.
 Her selection by the Collegiate Women Sports Awards program recognized Gibbs as the country's top junior female player in her sport.

 A 2012 All-American in both singles and doubles, Gibbs, as a sophomore, pulled off a historic sweep of the year's NCAA singles and doubles titles.
 Gibbs joined Stanford's Linda Gates (1985) and UCLA's Keri Phebus (1995) as only the third player in NCAA history to capture both NCAA titles in the same season.
-Gibbs then repeated as NCAA singles champion the following year, before foregoing her senior year.
+Gibbs then repeated as NCAA singles champion the following year, before forgoing her senior year.
 Traditionally, the winner of the NCAA title is offered a wild card into the US Open, if American.

 Gibbs defeated teammate Mallory Burdette in the first all-Stanford singles final since 2011, claiming the 15th collegiate singles crown (13 NCAA, 2 AIAW) in school history.
 One hour later, Gibbs and Burdette shook off physical and emotional fatigue to claim the doubles championship with victory over Georgia's Nadja Gilchrist and Chelsey Gullickson.

 The championship matches represented a historic day for the Stanford women's tennis program.
 It was the first time in NCAA men's or women's tennis history that teammates squared off in the singles final before later pairing up in the doubles title match.

 The 2012 Pac-12 Player of the Year, Gibbs was also named an All-Pac-12 First Team selection.
 She finished the year 41–5 overall and 21–2 in duals while playing all her matches at the number one spot.
 Closing out the year on a 17-match winning streak, Gibbs pocketed two other singles titles along the way, winning the ITA Northwest Regional Championships in October and Pac-12 Championships in April.
 Gibbs was ousted from the Mercury Insurance Open, where she lost to Varvara Lepchenko.

+Gibbs was inducted into the Stanford Athletics Hall of Fame in 2023.

 The Honda Sports Award is presented annually to the top women athletes in 12 NCAA-sanctioned sports.
 As a Honda prize recipient, Gibbs becomes a finalist for the Collegiate Woman Athlete of the Year and the prestigious Honda Cup.
 Gibbs was chosen by a vote of coaches from 1,000 NCAA member schools.
 Finalists included Burdette (Stanford), Beatrice Capra (Duke) and Allie Will (Florida).